Have you bought into the craze yet? We can't quit these colorful buttercream cakes with chocolate dripping oh-so-luxuriously down the sides.

 We stick to a 50/50 recipe for a ganache glaze because it gives a perfect consistency for drips and drizzles.
 Combine the chocolate and cream in a microwaveable glass bowl or cup and mix well.

 Zap the mixture in 30-second increments, until the chocolate melts.
 Take it slow to make sure you don't burn your chocolate.

 If you choose white chocolate, which is delicate, use your microwave's low setting.

 Once you have a runny, silky and bump-free glaze, you're ready to roll!

 Now for the fun part!
 Get that ganache a bright, vibrant hue by adding gel or paste coloring.

-Remove your chilled cake from the fridge.
 A super-cold cake is needed here because it helps slow down and set the glaze.
 Otherwise there's a good chance you'll end up with a sad, runny mess, and life's too short for that.

 Whatever your approach, avoid putting too much glaze on the top.
 That happens in the next step.

 5. Fill In the Top